rrthomas/nancy/README.nancy.md

 ## Operation <a name="operation"></a>

-Nancy starts by combining the list of directories given as its _input path_.
+Nancy starts by combining the list of inputs given as its _input path_.
 If the same file or directory exists in more than one of the directories on the input path, the left-most takes precedence.
 The result is called the "input tree" and all paths are relative to it.

-Nancy then creates the output directory, deleting its contents if it already existed.

 Next, Nancy traverses the input tree, or its subdirectory given by the `--path` argument, if any.

+For each directory, Nancy creates a corresponding directory.

 For each file, Nancy looks at its name, and: